 Note: By right clicking on one of the tool icons that has a small triangle in the bottom right corner, a list of related tools will be revealed.
-This can also be done by clicking and holding one of the menu options while dragging the pointer to the right.
+This can also be done by clicking and holding the tool.

 The Options Toolbar allows you to manipulate the attributes of each different tool.
 For instance, shown below are the options for the Text Tool.
 As you can see there are options to change the font, style, size, alignment, and color.
 This toolbar will change depending on the tool that is currently selected.

-Note: If the Options Toolbar isn't visible wen you open Photoshop, you can display it by going to Window at the top menu and selecting Options.
+Note: If the Options Toolbar isn't visible when you open Photoshop, you can display it by going to Window menu and selecting Options.

 Within Photoshop there is a number of independent menus known as palettes.
 A palette will contain a group of tools specific to accomplishing some goal in Photoshop, and they can be incredibly useful for manipulating and editing images.
 Three of the more important and commonly used palettes are the History, Color, and Layers palettes.

 To resize an image, first make sure the image is selected.
-Now go to Image at the top menu and select Image Size.
+Now go to the Image menu and select Image Size.
 The Image Size window will open up, shown below.

-Notice the three checkboxes at the bottom.
-You can not worry about the top and bottom ones, but the middle check box, Constrain Proportions, is of interest when changing the size of a document.
-When this box is checked, you only have to change either the height or the width and the other will change to maintain the images proportions.
+When this box is checked, you only have to change either the height or the width and the other will change to maintain the image's proportions.

 Along the topics of resizing and rotating images, it is worth mentioning a quick and easy, although less accurate, way of accomplishing both.
-With your image selected, go to Edit in the top menu and select Free Transform.
+With your image selected, go to the Edit menu and select Free Transform.
 You'll notice that a series of points will show up around your image.
 Shown below.

 If you hover over these points, you will see arrows suggesting either scaling the image or rotating it.
-You can grab these points and move them in and out to scale the image, or if your on one of the corner points, you will be able to rotate the image as well.
-You can view all of the changed attributes in the Options toolbar at the top of the screen, or change attributes directly there.
-When your all set, simply select a different tool.
-A dialogue box will pop up, asking if you wish to apply your changes.
-Go ahead and select Apply.
+You can grab these points and move them in and out to scale the image, or if you're on one of the corner points, you will be able to rotate the image.
+You can view all of the changed attributes in the Options toolbar, or change attributes directly there.
+When you're all set, click the return key and your changes will be applied.

 To crop an image, go to the Tools Toolbar, usually located on the left of the screen, and select the Crop Tool.
-(If the Tools toolbar is not visible, go to Window in the top menu and select Tools.)
+(If the Tools toolbar is not visible, go to the Window menu and select Tools.)